radeno/ruby-mediainfo-simple/README.md

 How it works
 ------------
 It calls the MediaInfo command-line interface, and parses the XML output (obtained with `mediainfo file.mp4 --Full --Language=raw --BOM --Output=XML`).
-Almost every MediaInfo attribute is mapped and converted to appropriate Ruby naming style and data format.
+Almost every MediaInfo raw attribute is associated and converted to appropriate Ruby naming style and data format.

-See all the metadata attributes supported for each stream type in the corresponding classes in [lib/media_info/streams](lib/mediainfo-simple/streams).
+See all the metadata attributes supported for each stream type in the corresponding classes in [lib/media_info/streams](lib/media_info/streams).

 Undefined attributes returned by MediaInfo are accessable by method ".others"